Cornell-Tech-Urban-Tech-Hub/atlas-of-urban-tech/cases/new-york-usa/index.md

 **Build a Connected City**.
 All resident in the city deserves equal access to be part of the connected city, this includes access to affordable high-speed internet, digital devices and servicesm and ensure they can take advatage of the benefits provided by the digital economy and society.
 The goal of providing equal access to the digital economy and society is important because it can create more job opportunities, enhance educational experiences, and improve access to services for all residents of New York City.

 **Harness the Power of Data**.
 One of the important goals of NYC IoT strategy is to promote data sharing across City agencies and with the public.
+It enables organizations to gain valuable insights, make informed decisions, improve operational efficiency, enhance customer experiences, and drive innovation.

 ## Open Questions
 <!-- Identify 1-3 open question(s).
 What is uncertain, unclear, or still unresolved about this project?
 These can be 50 words or less. -->